Last updated on: 2020-11-05

 Yes.
 Each server comes with an internal IP address that is used to communicate between servers.
 The traffic that flows over this interface (eth1) on your server is unmetered and is not billed.
-This network is referred to as ServiceNet.
-ServiceNet is an internal-only, multitenant network connection within each Rackspace data center.
+This network, also known as ServiceNet, is an internal-only, multitenant network connection within each Rackspace data center.
 ServiceNet IP addresses are not accessible from the public Internet and are local per data center.
 You can also deploy with Cloud Networks, which are single-tenant.

 Yes.
 For more information, see Requesting Additional IPv4 Addresses for Cloud Servers.

 As a Cloud Servers customer, you can create both on-demand images and scheduled images of your Cloud Server.
-All server images are stored in your Cloud Files account, which enables you to keep these images even after the server they were created on is deleted.
+Because we store all server images in your Cloud Files account, you can keep these images even after you delete the server you used to create them.
 It also gives you the flexibility to create an unlimited number of on-demand images of your server.
-All Cloud Server images can be used to create new Cloud Servers or to restore an existing Cloud Server.
+YOu can use all Cloud Server images to create new Cloud Servers or to restore an existing Cloud Server.
 For details, see Create an image of a server and restore a server from a saved image.

 If you are using a virtual Cloud Server, see Create an image of a server and restore a server from a saved image for more information about the image options associated with virtual cloud servers.